mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ## Actively working on
 - Write up strategy / user research project
-- Review form research
-- Review spec for shareable links
-- Read Aritra's blog post
 - Ensure wiki projects & responsibilities are up-to-date

 ## 2023-07-07
+- **Management & administration**
   - Caught up with email, Matrix, and GitHub (various responses and follow ups)

-### Meetings
-- Core team social event
+- **Product**
+  - Planning meeting with Ghislaine for strategy / user research work
+  - Reviewed the spec for shareable links and sent some feedback via email
+  - Read through and responded to forms research
+  - Looked through Aritra's blog post and associated PR
+- **Learning**
   - How to Raise Money workshop session
-- Planning meeting with Ghislaine
+- **Team building & community**
+  - Attended core team event
+  - Nominated a couple of people for a GSoC-related leadership program

 ## 2023-07-06
+- **Management & administration**
   - Caught up with email and GitHub
 - Prepped for and ran the team planning meeting
 - Prepped for and ran the installation planning meeting
 - Scheduled next team, installation, and user research planning meetings